-North Korea's major trading partners have been China, South Korea, Japan, Russia, Germany, Brazil, India, Thailand, Singapore, and Hong Kong.
-As shown in Figure 4, North Korea's major import sources have been China, South Korea, Russia, Japan, and Germany.
-Thailand and India also are becoming major suppliers.
+North Korea's major trading partners have been China, South Korea, Japan, Russia, Germany, Thailand and India (as well as Brazil, Singapore, and Hong Kong).
+As shown in Figure 4 and Table 1, North Korea's major import sources have been China, South Korea, Russia, Japan, and Thailand.
+Germany and India also are major suppliers.
 Major imports by North Korea include machinery, minerals, plant products, and chemical products.
 In particular, imports of energy materials and foods reflect Pyongyang's attempts to remedy these fundamental shortages.